ohler55/oj/README.md

  - Changed dump to use raw / and raw \n in output instead of escaping.

+ - Changed the writer to always put a new line at the end of a top level JSON object.
+It makes output easier to view and edit with minimal impact on size.

  - TBD Worked around the file.gets look ahead caching as long as it is not called while parsing (of course).